 The lesser craftsmanship of the counterfeit is overwhelmingly observed when scrutinized by the properly trained eyes.
 Every individual component that goes into an authentic Patek Philippe is hand-finished with such dedication to detail it takes about nine months to complete the most basic of timepieces.
 Fine details unknowingly overlooked by even the most appreciative of collectors.

-According to Craig Duling, values of Patek Philippe pieces continue to grow with the rising demand.
+According to Paul Duling, values of Patek Philippe pieces continue to grow with the rising demand.
 A valuable asset such as this would be well worth the nominal fee of 100 Swiss Francs to have the serial number extracted from the archives by Patek Philippe.
 Although the document received cannot be considered as proof of authenticity, it will reflect all the pertinent details including style, type of watch and bracelet, movement number as well as case number, caliber, type of dial, its date of manufacture, and sale providing sufficient checkpoints for an appraiser.

 High-end Swiss manufacturers produce over one million watches a year.
 It is said that Patek Philippe has not made one million watches since 1839.
 Thus solidifying the desire to add one of these admired timepieces to your collection whilst avoiding being fooled by a fake Patek.